 Wollaston is a rapid transit station on the MBTA Red Line, located at the intersection of Beale Street and Newport Avenue in Quincy, Massachusetts.
 It serves Quincy's Wollaston neighborhood.
 The station, located on a high grade, is one of a small number of elevated rapid transit stations remaining in the Massachusetts Bay Transportation Authority system.
 Wollaston Station was opened in September 1971 as the second of three stations in the original South Shore Extension.

 Wollaston is undergoing a major renovation and station upgrade.
-As part of the MBTA's Integral Art Program an artist will be commissioned to create public art that will be fabricated and installed by the contractor as part of station construction.
-Integral art features will enhance the new stations following the MBTA Integral Art Program guidelines.
-The policy specifies that transportation excellence includes all elements of the network and is intended to improve the user experience.
+As part of the MBTA's Integral Art Program, artist-commissioned public amenities were envisioned.
+Integral art features enhance MBTA new stations.
+The MBTA Integral Art Program guidelines specify that transportation excellence includes all elements of the network and is intended to improve the user experience.

 ARTIST SELECTION PROCESS UPDATE